 Consulting case interviews differ in their structure across companies.
 While top-tier firms usually employ very objective and structured case interviews, lower-tier or smaller firms apply less stringent standards to ensure objectivity.
-Let’s dive into the matter!

 Consulting case interviews are by their very nature a very structured proceeding.
 You will be asked to solve a real-life business problem in the course of 30 minutes to an hour.
 You as the interviewee usually know beforehand what to expect and, consequently, can prepare accordingly.

-This structure includes the exact sequence of events during the interview day, the flow of each interview and even the content of each interview sub-section.
+This structure includes the exact sequence of events during the interview day, the flow of each interview, and even the content of each interview sub-section.
 In the firms described above, you will get clear information about the process and format of the interview day and interviews well ahead of time.
 Additionally, you will receive access to training resources beforehand (and sometimes even a case interview coaching call) such the McKinsey coaching call with a consultant as well as the Webex session.

 On the big case interview day, initially, you will receive profile information about your interviewers.
 Each of them has prepared in advance a tested case in line with the company interview policy.
 With the calibrated case the interviewer is able to ‘grade’ you on certain pre-defined rating criteria, all in a highly objective manner.
-The cases they use usually include some charts, tables and quantitative question(s).
+The cases usually include some charts, tables, and quantitative question(s).

 In general, having this kind of information makes it at least somewhat easier for you to prepare for what is coming your way.
 When you know exactly what is expected from you absent of surprises, the whole interview experience will feel more natural and you will be able to use your full mental resources to crack the case.
 Personality and personal liking still play a role of course.
 After all, it’s human interaction.
 Due to the guaranteed objectivity and structured approach the top firms employ when interviewing, each candidate should have the same chances to pass the set bar.

 Additionally, interviewers usually have much more leeway in how they conduct the interview and rate your performance.
 Such firms spend much less on recruiting, and the whole process is simply not as standardized or professional.
-For example, in a third tier firm, I once had the opportunity to design my own case and solve it at the same time.
-While interesting and challenging at the same time, what can be a more unstructured and subjective means of evaluation than that?
+For example, we have heard of a third-tier firm, where candidates have the opportunity to design their own case and solve it afterward.
+While interesting and challenging at the same time, what can be a more unstructured and subjective evaluation than that?

 Use both interview formats to your advantage!